MaddieK19/comp110-worksheets/README.md

 I've started making some progress on my essay, I've read through all the papers and taken notes on them just trying to stick it together in the essay now.
 I've been trying to use Kivy, I've been working through tutorials on it but still not really got my head around it.

 ##Week 10
+I spend most of this week working on my essay and trying to finish it off, the essay review helped but I'm not sure how many improvements I can make without going over the word count.
+I've moved some text into figures but I'm still close to the word count.
+COMP120 was JES audio again, looking at envelopes and the tone parser algorithms.

 ##x1
 I started on my COMP130 project, I've added some more cards to my trello board.
 I'm using the Pong code as a base for my game and am going to build up from there.
 For Comp110 I've made the database on my server, I'm not 100% sure that I've linked tables correctly though.